Benjamin Schlesinger

-Benjamin "Ben" Schlesinger was a Lithuanian-born American trade union official and newspaper office manager.
-Schlesinger is best remembered as the nine-time President of the International Ladies Garment Workers Union (ILGWU), serving from 1903–1907, again from 1914–1923, and finally from 1928 until his death in 1932.
-He was also the managing editor of The Jewish Daily Forward from 1907-1912 and the resident manager of the Chicago edition of that publication beginning in 1923.
+Benjamin "Ben" Schlesinger (December 25, 1876 – June 6, 1932) was a Lithuanian-born American trade union official and newspaper office manager.
+Schlesinger is best remembered as the nine-time president of the International Ladies Garment Workers Union (ILGWU), serving from 1903 to 1907, again from 1914 to 1923, and finally from 1928 until his death in 1932.
+He was also the managing editor of The Jewish Daily Forward from 1907 to 1912 and the resident manager of the Chicago edition of that publication beginning in 1923.

 Biography

 Early years

-Benjamin Schlesinger was born December 25, 1876, in Kaidan, Lithuania, which was then part of the Russian empire.
+Benjamin Schlesinger was born December 25, 1876, in Kaidan, Lithuania, which was then part of the Russian Empire.
 He was the son of Nechemiah Ariowitz and Judith Schlesinger, and attended the local Cheder.
 His grandfather, Simcha, was Rabbi in Racinn, Lithuania.
 His father died when he was four and his mother some years later in 1909.

 He emigrated with an older brother to this country in 1891, settling in Chicago.
 Schlesinger's first job after his arrival in Chicago was peddling matches but, a few weeks later, he was employed as a "floor boy" in a cloak shop.
 Two years later, when he was 17, and a sewing machine operator on ladies cloaks and suits, he led his first strike, a successful one, in his shop.

 He was a delegate from Chicago to the convention which founded the International Cloak Makers Union of America on May 1, 1892.
 Schlesinger, then only 16 years old, was elected treasurer.
 In 1895 he was elected recording secretary of the Chicago Cloak Makers Union, a post he held for at least three years.
 He became business manager and organizer of Local 5 of the Chicago Cloakmakers' Union in 1902 and, when the five Chicago locals united under a Joint Executive Board, he became manager of that organization.